Gloria Yang

 Familiar Interfaces Do Not Guarantee Usable Systems

-Usability testing revealed a clear gap between how easily users could learn the interface and how effectively they could use it.
-While users could pick up the interface quickly (learnability: 72.2), they struggled to complete tasks (usability: 56.9), resulting in an overall SUS score of 60, below the industry benchmark of 68.
+The research revealed a significant gap between how easily users could learn the interface and how effectively they could use it.
+Users quickly recognized common UI patterns, resulting in a learnability score of 72.2.
+However, usability dropped to 56.9 once they attempted real tasks, contributing to an overall SUS score of 60, below the industry benchmark of 68.

-This gap indicates that the issue is not a lack of features or visual clarity, but a deeper misalignment between the system’s structure and how users understand content creation.
-Without a clear mental model, users are left navigating a system that feels familiar on the surface but confusing in practice.
+This gap revealed that the issue was not missing features or unclear visuals.
+The deeper problem was a mismatch between the system’s structure and how users understand content creation workflows.
+Without a clear mental model, users navigated through trial-and-error rather than understanding how the system behaved.

 Solution